pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ### Callback functions

 This sketch uses callback functions to complement specific actions for a specific band.
 For example, you might need to turn a LED on, start a relay or set up a filter when you select a particular band.
 If the device that will use this VFO/BFO has different behaviours for different band, you might want to use callback functions.
+If you do not need to use this features, you can set this data (parameter) with NULL in table of bands.
 See Band table for more information.

 The code below shows the callback functions declaration